jwillage/citibike/cb_eda.md

 ![](figure/unnamed-chunk-34-1.png)

-The standard IQR estimate for outlayers yields about 9% of total rows.
+The standard IQR estimate for outliers yields about 9% of total rows.
 Instead, a subset is taken on the middle 95%.
 The distribution appears to be a reasonable proxy for the actual duration of trips.